looeee/blackthread.io/_old/content/tutorials/1-getting-started.md

 {{< codepen "qpNvdd" >}}

 It's very basic so far.
-Without lighting illuminate the contours of the object, it's not possible to even know that it's 3D, and without movement or colour it looks a bit dull.
+Without lighting illuminate the contours of the object, it's not possible to even know that it's 3D, and without movement or color it looks a bit dull.
 But still, it's quite impressive that we were able to do this so fast.

 We'll quickly fix all of these problems in the next chapter, as well as take a look at how best to organise our code to keep track of everything as our app grows.